Tennis: Kwan Soon-woo beats Prajnesh to enter quarter-finals of Tata Open Maharashtra

 Prajnesh, who entered the main draw, denied his opponent match points on a couple of occasions.
 With Prajnesh’s loss in the round of 16, India’s challenge came to an end in the singles.
 Earlier Sumit Nagal, Ramkumar Ramanathan, Sasikumar Mukund and Arjun Kadhe lost their respective matches in the opening round.

 Earlier in other singles last-16 match, Australia’s James Duckworth held his nerves during thrilling three-set 6-7 (4-7), 7-6 (8-6), 6-3 over Taro Daniel.
 Despite losing the first set, the sixth seeded Duckworth made timely comeback to win the hard-fought second set.

 However, the Australian had continued the momentum to win the decider easily to complete victory.
+World No 174 Italy’s Roberto Marcora stunned top-seeded and World No 19 Benoit Paire with a dominating 6-4, 6-4 win.

 In doubles category, pair of Romain Arneodo and Andre Begemann caused a major upset in the tournament as they knocked out top-seed pair of Robin Haase and Robert Lindstedt with a crushing 6-3, 6-3 win to enter the semi-finals.